-You’ve seen popular brands dominating the ads on TV, radio, newspaper, social media, and even you favorite websites.
-Obviously, this is because they want to extend their reach to as many consumers as possible, and eventually drive them to become loyal customers.
+You’ve seen popular brands dominating the ads on TV, radio, newspaper, social media, and even your favorite websites.
+This is because they want to extend their reach to as many consumers as possible.
+Eventually, driving them to become loyal customers.

 For law firms and businesses in the legal industry, is it practical to tap all these channels in promoting their service?
 Would engaging in multi-channel marketing also drive clients in need of legal advice, filing assistance, pleading, and legal defense services to your firm?

 What is Multi-Channel Marketing?

 Multi-channel marketing is a marketing strategy that aims to engage customers across different channels or platforms, including TV, radio, online, social media, and email among others.
 It involves implementing a single strategy but utilizing a mix of media in promoting and selling a brand, product, or service, thereby maximizing the opportunities to connect with potential customers.

 According to Marketing Week, it takes at least 6 touches for an average consumer to decide to make a purchase or avail of a specific service.
 The goal of multi-channel marketing, therefore, is to give consumers time and choice to allow them to purchase whenever and wherever they prefer.
 Because a single marketing channel may come and go, showcasing your law firm and legal services in multiple platforms will not only help you make a name for your firm, it can also help establish brand recall, reach more of your target audience, and encourage clients’ intent on taking action.

 While many lawyers still lack online presence, some are only using one channel to promote their legal services, such as a website or a Facebook page.
 Whether you are just starting up or are already running an established law firm, consider multi-channel marketing.
 Here are some reasons why a multi-channel approach also work for law firms just like with companies and businesses in other industries.